carbon-language/carbon-lang/llvm/lib/Target/README.txt

 //===---------------------------------------------------------------------===//

-LSR should know what GPR types a target has.
+LSR should know what GPR types a target has from TargetData.
 This code:

 volatile short X, Y; // globals